Huckleberry BBQ Sauce Recipe – Top All

 • 2 cups water

-• 1 tablespoon hot sauce your favorite brand
+• 1 tablespoon hot sauce adjust to taste

 Instructions

-• In a medium saucepan, add the huckleberries, water, vinegar, ketchup, brown sugar, molasses, hot sauce, liquid smoke, onion powder, garlic powder, chili powder, and salt.
+• In a medium saucepan, combine the huckleberries (or your berry substitute), ketchup, brown sugar, molasses, red wine vinegar, water, and all the spices—garlic powder, onion powder, paprika, chili powder, black pepper, and sea salt.

-• Allow the sauce to cool completely before transferring it to a glass jar or airtight container.
-Refrigerate for up to 2 weeks.
+• Let the sauce cool completely before transferring it to a clean glass jar or airtight container.
+Store in the refrigerator for up to 2 weeks, or freeze for longer keeping.

 Notes